splunk/splunk-operator/README.md

 ## Running the Splunk Operator

-Ensure that you have the `SplunkEnterprise` Custom Resource Definition installed in your cluster:
+Ensure that you have the Custom Resource Definitions installed in your cluster:

 ```
-kubectl apply -f deploy/crds/enterprise_v1alpha1_splunkenterprise_crd.yaml
+kubectl apply -f deploy/crds/
 ```

 Use this to run the operator as a local foreground process on your machine: